linyuyuan630/Disaster_Response_Piplines/README.md

    - disaster_categories.csv  # data to process
    - disaster_messages.csv  # data to process
-   - process_data.py
+   - process_data.py # the python file taht conducts the Extract, Transform, and Load process
-   - InsertDatabaseName.db   # database to save clean data to
+   - InsertDatabaseName.db   # database to save clean data to a pickle file

 - models

-   - train_classifier.py
+   - train_classifier.py # the python file that runs machine learning pipeline and saved the trained model as
    - classifier.pkl  # saved model